tennis-aa/tennis-bracket/README.md

 # tennis-bracket

 I created this project to play tennis bracket challenges.
-Some websites provided this service but I never found a reliable provider.
-So, I decided to create my own.
-This project allows to create static websites that display the results of tennis bracket challenges.
+It allows to create static websites that display the results of tennis bracket challenges.

 To make the standings and results available to all participants, I am using the github page of this repository to display the results and allow participants to create their bracket.
 You can check out some of the challenges I have played with my family at <https://tennis-aa.github.io/tennis-bracket/>.
 The source code of the website is in the [docs](./docs) folder.